FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Maintain a plan and process for providing Ongoing Authorization Reports and Quarterly Reviews for all necessary parties in alignment with the FedRAMP Collaborative Continuous Monitoring (CCM) standard and persistently address all related requirements and recommendations.
+    Maintain a plan and process for providing Ongoing Authorization Reports and Quarterly Reviews for all necessary parties in alignment with the FedRAMP Collaborative Continuous Monitoring (CCM) process and persistently address all related requirements and recommendations.

     **Reference:** [Collaborative Continuous Monitoring](https://fedramp.gov/docs/collaborative-continuous-monitoring)